 Prior to 1942, the fire alarm was through the telephone company located at East Main and North Water Streets.
 The general alarm was an electric siren operated from the telephone exchange, fire station and a control switch at a centrally located restaurant.
 In 1942, the fire siren was moved to a tower located next to the Village Hall (106 South Water Street).
 It remains there today.
 A new 3-tone siren was purchased in 1969 from Morgan Fire Equipment Company for the sum of $1,676.

-Fire Department records of many years ago were somewhat inadequate; however, we did find that the following is a partial list of men who have served as Chief over the years: Don Osborne, Tom Carver, Charles Dixon, Oren Burt, Eugene Krueger, Gene Doyle, Walter G. Althaus, Irvin Klapper and Dennis Krueger.
+Fire Department records of many years ago were somewhat inadequate; however, we did find that the following is a partial list of men who have served as Chief over the years: Don Osborne, Tom Carver, Charles Dixon, Oren Burt, Eugene Krueger, Gene Doyle, Walter G. Althaus, Irvin Klapper, Dennis Krueger and Danny Mueller.